Do Indoor Cats Get Depressed?

 Firstly, cats need an outlet for their instinctual behaviours.
 Cats are born predators and are driven to develop physical skills that can help them be successful in their hunting.
 Cats want to climb, jump, explore, hide, run, pounce and survey their territories.
 Cats can easily practise all of these skills safely indoors, but it does require us to put a few things in place, such as:

-Creating a Safe Space to Prevent Cats from Depressions
+Creating a Safe Space to Prevent Depression in Cats

 In summary, while cat’s can indeed get depressed, understanding the causes and making simple changes to your cat’s environment can really help alleviate and prevent depression in cats.
+Providing a sensory-rich world that allows your cat to express their natural behaviors is essential.
 The best thing you can do for your cat is provide them with a sensory rich world that enables them to express their natural behaviours.

 Toys and playtime are great tools for providing mental and physical stimulation for your cat, but in our busy lives we may not always have the time to give our cats all the attention they deserve.